topxebec/WebViewDisplayer/README.md

  mWvDisplayer.loadUrl(urlString);
  ```

-in your activity or fragment.
+in your activity or fragment for consistent performance.